How to Create a Focal Point in Your Home Spaces

 In our dining room, we have a large French vaisselier flanked by two mirrors as our focal point.
 The large chandelier also draws your eye into the room, especially at night when it is on.
 This view is from our entry.

 In this dining room, the mirror is what draws your eye in.
-The addition of the tall plants frames the buffet and the mirror.
+The addition of the tall plants and tall lamps frames the buffet and the mirror.

-TIP #8: You’ll want to add accents like a centerpiece for the table to also draw the eye into the room.
+TIP #8: Include an accent like a centerpiece for the table to also draw the eye into the room.

 The greenery in the bowl on the table also pulls your eye into the room.
 You could also use a pretty tray, vase, or decorative sculpture.